TheGreatCodeholio/ttd_helper/README.md

 - This will run the command once the tone has been processed and emails have been sent.

 ## Functions:
+- Manipulate TTD MP3 with filters, gain, or append audio file to the beginning.
 - Upload TTD audio file to SFTP server
 - Send Notification via Pushover
 - Send a tweet via Twitter
 - Stream audio to Zello
 - Clean up old local and remote audio files
 - Publish to MQTT Topic

+## MP3 Manipulation
+Modify the MP3 that was output by TTD.
+- Gain level
+- Convert to Stereo
+- High Pass Filter
+- Low Pass Filter
+- Append another audio file to the beginning based on tone decoded.
+  - file to append is determined in the "/etc/departments.json" settings for each tone
+- Normalize Filter

 ## SFTP Upload
 This is Required if you will be using the Twitter or Pushover functions.
 You will need the audio uploaded to a remote webserver where it can be accessed by a URL.